corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

  * Generate the PKI first before starting any services.
  To do that, you have to:
     * create the certificates and key pairs for all Corda Enterprise Network Manager (CENM) services
-    * decide what entities the nodes will trust  <mark>How do you do that?
-Any action needed here?</mark>
+    * decide what entities the nodes will trust

 {{ < note > }} For more information on the certificate hierarchy, see [Certificate Hierarchy Guide](pki-guide.md).